keys-i/radb/docs/references.md

 # References

-The following is some of the most useful research material I found while building raDB.
+The following is some of the most useful research material I found while building radbDB.
 It is a subset of my [reading list](https://github.com/radhesh1/readings).

 ## Introduction